redwoodjs/learn.redwoodjs.com/docs/tutorial2/adding-comments-to-the-schema.md

 }
 ```

-We'll also need to expose this function via GraphQL so we'll add a Mutation to the SDL:
+We'll also need to expose this function via GraphQL so we'll add a Mutation to the SDL and use `@skipAuth` since, again, it can be accessed by everyone:

 ```graphql {29-31}
 // api/src/graphql/comments.sdl.js